BIGJRA/BIGJRA.github.io/rejuv.md

 The second room from Sheridan contains hidden *Rare Candy* and *Red Shard.*

-Enter the room shaped like an upside-down V. Around the room you’ll find a hidden *Blue Shard, Reverse Candy, Red Shard, Mineral Ball.* Here, you’ll find Panel 2, which you can activate to advance a side quest for the future.
+Enter the room shaped like an upside-down V. Around the room you'll find a hidden *Blue Shard, Reverse Candy, Red Shard, Mineral Ball.* Here, you'll find Panel 2, which you can activate to advance a side quest for the future.

 ZCell 027: Amethyst Cave